yourwaychu/cloud_ruby/README.md

         cs.deploy_account(put_your_yaml_file_here)
         cs.deploy_infra(put_your_yaml_file_here)

-  - note : Refer to spec file for more example
+  - note1 : Please refer to spec/testconfig.yml file
+  - note2 : Undeployer is not ready now, please do not use it.

 ## Currently Supported API commands